 - The labor of the movers who pack and ship your belongings

 The average cost of moving in the States ranges from $800 to $1,200 with prices fluctuating heavily based on distance, so make sure you have enough!

 When you own a home, you are completely responsible for it.
 If the heater breaks, you have to pay to fix it.
 If the dishwasher leaks, that’s on you.
 There is no landlord to reach out to for help.

 So, even if you purchase a home with no money down, avoid the very common no down payment mistake of forgetting to save for your home’s rainy days – which might come sooner (and more often!) than you might think.

 4. Forgoing a Home Inspection

 Home inspections are an essential part of buying a home, so skipping over them is one of the biggest no down payment mistakes there is.
-You can read more about why inspections are so important here, but a professional home inspector will usually find at least two to three things that need to be addressed.
+A professional home inspector will usually find at least two to three things that need to be addressed.

 If you don’t have to pay up front, you might be tempted to skip this step – don’t!

 When obtaining a “no money down” mortgage, using a Realtor is imperative.
 An experienced Realtor will know the requirements the property must meet to qualify for the loan, so without their insight you risk wasting a lot of time.

 Realtors provide essential services like a Comparative Price Analysis.
 This means they can tell you how your potential home is priced against other homes in the area.
 Down payment or not, you’ll want to know you’re getting a good deal.